-Any student dismissed for failing to achieve a 2.20 cumulative grade point average after his or her first year and whose cumulative grade point average after one year is below a 2.00 may petition the Senior Associate Dean of Students in writing for reinstatement, which shall only be granted based on a showing of extraordinary circumstances, and will be subject to any conditions determined by the Senior Associate Dean of Students.
+Any student dismissed for failing to achieve a 2.20 cumulative grade point average after having been placed on probation may petition the Senior Associate Dean of Students in writing for reinstatement, which shall only be granted based on a showing of extraordinary circumstances, and will be subject to any conditions determined by the Senior Associate Dean of Students.
 His decision is final.